AaltoSciComp/scicomp-docs/training/scip/data-analysis.rst

 .. admonition:: News

-   * Course Zoom is full, you can still register and you will get information about the stream only.

-   * Everyone is accepted to Twitch (some people are accepted to Zoom.
-If you have an email with the Zoom link, you are accepted to Zoom.
-Otherwise, you are accepted to Twitch.

-   * Please look below and `at the lesson installation page
+   * If joining us, please look below and `at the lesson installation page
      <https://aaltoscicomp.github.io/data-analysis-workflows-course/installation/>`__
      for information on installing the lesson.

+   * See the Twitch video archive link under "Quick links" below.

+   * Day 1: We had some technical problems with the stream and recording, but overall things went OK.
+We hope to see you Wednesday.
+Send videos to your friends.

 .. admonition:: Quick links